Pennsylvania Railroad 5550: Project milestones

-The project is 52.5% complete as of January 2025.
-In 2025 completion date was estimated for 2030.
+The project is 65.4% complete as of May 2026, with an estimated completion date of 2030.

 Anticipated operation

 Economic, regulatory, and liability considerations required that the Trust make some changes compared to the PRR's operation of the T1.
 The locomotive will burn oil rather than coal and have multiple-unit compatibility with diesel locomotives.
 It will also have a modern 26-L braking system and a wheel-slip alarm.
 Though capable of operating on the main line, it would not be economical to do so and will likely operate up to 40 mph on branch lines.
-The Trust also plans to equip the locomotive with a positive train control system.
+The Trust also plans to equip the locomotive with a positive train control (PTC) system.